Michieldoesburg/aes-hackers/nxp/README.md

 # AES Hackers for Hacking Lab

-This code implements an AES encryption/decryption algorithm for a Cortex-M0-based NXP LPC1114FN barebone microcontroller, based on [this library][tiny-AES-c].
+This code implements an AES encryption/decryption algorithm for a Cortex-M0-based NXP [LPC1114FN][lpc1114fn] barebone microcontroller, based on [this library][tiny-AES-c].

+**Control parameters**:

-Inside the folder `aex-nxp`, the `Makefile` contains various control flags:
+Inside the folder `nxp/aex-nxp`, the `Makefile` contains various control flags:
 - `ECB` enables/disable this AES mode
 - `CBC` enables/disable this AES mode
 - `CTR` enables/disable this AES mode